iainctduncan/s4m-stk/book/step-sequencer-tut-1.rst

     )))

 If you load up the step-seq-1-4.maxpat file, you can now use the **seed** button to run this loop and hear real music!
+Don't forget that if you click the **reset** button to reset the interpreter, you will need to reseed the data again, and also to reclick scan if you want to be able to send messages from Scheme to GUI elements.
+In a larger system we would probably make an init function to do this for us.

+*Question, should there be one in this??*

 Step 5 - Loop controls
 ----------------------